 Use tags to differentiate between sponsored content and the rest of your content library.
 This is a common way for teams to compare the engagement with sponsored posts versus non-sponsored posts.
 This way, you can monitor the ROI of your investments and adjust accordingly.
 You can apply the parent/child category to sponsored content, too, especially if you are tracking clients.
 For example, a tag can look like this: sponsored: verizon.

 An example of a post with sponsored content-related tags.

 Tagging in Parse.ly vs. Google Analytics and Adobe

-In Parse.ly’s platform, content metadata is treated as a “first-class citizen” because we understand how important things like tags are in executing a successful and efficient content strategy.
-It’s totally possible to capture all of the same metadata in Google Analytics or Adobe Analytics, but it will likely come through in a format that is more digestible for data experts (or robots) and less useful for creatives working in the content space.
+In Parse.ly’s platform, content metadata is treated as a priority because we understand the important role tags play in executing a successful and efficient content strategy.
+It’s totally possible to capture all of the same metadata in Google Analytics or Adobe Analytics, but it will likely come through in a format that is only ideal for data experts (or robots) and less useful for creatives working in the content space.